-Robert Wright has a long history of successfully representing corporate, governmental, and individual clients in a wide range of single party and class action cases involving unfair competition, product liability, antitrust, securities, corporate, banking, fidelity bond, real estate, trust and estate, and employment law.
-In addition to representing clients in state and federal courts and before an international jury, Robert has argued appeals before the Ninth Circuit Court of Appeals and the California Supreme Court.
+Robert Wright is a founding partner of the firm and has a long history of successfully representing corporate, governmental, and individual clients in a wide range of cases involving unfair competition, product liability, antitrust, securities, corporate, banking, fidelity bond, real estate, trust and estate, and employment, constitutional, and admiralty law.
+He has considerable experience with complex procedural matters, including mass tort, coordinated, and class actions.
+In addition to representing clients in federal and state courts, arbitration panels, and before an international jury, Robert has argued appeals before the Ninth Circuit Court of Appeals and the California Supreme Court.

 Known for his prowess in complex, high-level litigation, outstanding client service, and vigorous advocacy on behalf of his clients, Robert shares his expertise as a speaker and author locally and nationally.
 He is often asked to partner with out-of-state firms as local counsel due to his extensive knowledge of discovery, pretrial and trial procedures in California and federal courts.